lukso-network/website-support-center/docs/general/getting-started/getting-started.md

 1. Creating your Universal Profile
 2. Downloading our 🆙 browser extension
 3. Buying some LYX
-4. Sign posting your to some popular dapps on our network
+4. Sign posting you to some popular dapps on LUKSO